 Options exist to perform identity resolution using hashed-email-to-device linkages, device connections by household, and other first-party identifiers key in solving for identity resolution and attribution.
 This is valuable to marketers, publishers, and ecosystem partners and we have tools prepared to enable the ecosystem to leverage their own 1st party data sets and resolve them in actionable ways.

-Further scarcity of the IDFA forces greater reliance on attribution by fingerprinting.
-Fingerprinting is a probabilistic method of attribution based on device IP & user agent that’s less precise than deterministic attribution based on the globally unique IDFA.
-Nonetheless, a high degree of accuracy is still maintainable with fingerprinting through Kochava’s highly configurable attribution.
+Further scarcity of the IDFA forces greater reliance on probabilistic attribution.
+Probabilistic attribution is a method of attribution based on device IP & user agent that’s less precise than deterministic attribution based on the globally unique IDFA.
+Nonetheless, a high degree of accuracy is still maintainable with probabilistic attribution through Kochava’s highly configurable attribution.
 Marketers can tighten and refine lookback windows at the campaign level or even down to the precise creative.
 With refined lookback windows of minutes or hours (as opposed to days), a tighter correlation between click and conversion ensures causality in attribution.

 The power of configurable attribution goes beyond avoiding fraudulent signals.
 Enabling fractional attribution or weighted attribution (handling things like unique reach vs. frequency) is a function of enabling full signal exposure in combination with configurable settings.
 This makes attribution a differentiating value proposition in marketing efforts vs. a black box proposition.